RealVNF/coord-sim/README.md

 **Additional features**:

 * Forwarding capabilities.
-Prior to this forwarding happened implicit, now flows are explicit forwarded over link, taking into account individual link utilization
+Prior to this, forwarding happened implicit.
+Now flows are explicit forwarded over link, taking into account individual link utilization
 * Individual flow forwarding rules.
 A node can make a forwarding decision on individual flows.
 * Individual flow processing rules.
 A node can explicit decide if it will process a flow.
 * Extended simulator state and action interface.